thotmx/thotmx.github.io/source/2015-07-16-moving-commits-from-master-to-a-branch.html.markdown

 ###Problem

 Sometimes when I start a small fix, I think that is not necessary to put it on a new branch maybe with one commit should be enough.
-But then I realize that should be necessary a bigger effort to fix it completely.
-So, I'll need a new branch.
-But I've already committed one o two.
+But then, I realize that should be necessary a bigger effort to fix it completely.
+So, I'd need a new branch.
+But I've already committed one o two commits.
 What can I do?

 ###Solution